 • Physical cash (in small denominations) stored securely but accessibly in case digital banking networks fail

-Cash should not replace long-term investments, but it is essential for short-term survival and optionality.
-Emergency expenses, cross-border travel, or sudden real estate purchases in stable zones all require immediate liquidity—something that even gold or real estate can’t provide in real time.
+Cash should never replace your long-term investments, but it’s non-negotiable for short-term survival and optionality.
+Emergency expenses, cross-border travel, or a sudden real estate purchase in a stable zone all require immediate liquidity.
+Gold and real estate can’t deliver that in real time.

-Most experts recommend keeping 3 to 12 months’ worth of essential expenses in highly liquid form, depending on your lifestyle, geographic exposure, and potential risk scenarios.
+Most experts recommend keeping 3 to 12 months’ worth of essential expenses in highly liquid form.
+Where you land in that range depends on your lifestyle, geographic exposure, and the specific risk scenarios you’re planning around.

 Building and Managing Your Cash Reserves